-2.3 Acceptance of delivery of the Goods or commencement of the Services shall be deemed to be conclusive evidence of the Buyer’s acceptance of these Conditions.
+2.3 Submission of an Order by the Buyer or commencement of the Services shall be deemed to be conclusive evidence of the Buyer’s acceptance of these Conditions.

 2.5 These Conditions represent the whole of the agreement between the Seller and the Buyer.
 They supersede any other conditions previously issued.

 2.6.
 Once the Buyer has placed an Order, such Order shall not be amended or changed by the Buyer without the prior written consent of the Seller.

 3 .
 Payment and Interest

 3.1 Payment of the Price and VAT shall be due within days of the date of the Seller’s invoice, unless otherwise agreed in writing.
 For new customers or if the Supplier considers that the Buyer may be suffering from financialproblems or if the Buyer has been previously substantially in breach of its payment obligations, the Seller reserves the right to require payment of the Price up front.